-The bill amends existing laws regarding the offense of video voyeurism in Arkansas.
-It extends the statute of limitations for prosecuting video voyeurism to one year after the offense is discovered or should reasonably have been discovered by the victim.
+The bill amends existing laws regarding the offense of video voyeurism by extending the statute of limitations for prosecution and making orders of protection available to victims.
+Specifically, it allows for prosecution of video voyeurism within one year after the offense is discovered by the victim.
 Additionally, it clarifies that being in a romantic relationship with the victim does not serve as a defense against prosecution for video voyeurism.

 Statutes affected: